Most House Republicans vote to uphold Ukraine aid

 The first amendment, introduced by Rep. Andy Biggs (R-Ariz.), would have decreased funding for the Ukraine Security Assistance Initiative by $300 million, which is the full amount included in the spending bill.

-That provision had been a source of controversy within the House GOP conference.
+That provision had been a source of controversy within the House GOP conference this month.

 Speaker Kevin McCarthy (R-Calif.) told reporters last week that he would strip that money out of the spending bill and hold a separate vote on the funding after Rep. Marjorie Taylor Greene (R-Ga.) joined conservatives in blocking a procedural vote to advance the legislation.
 Greene and others have voiced concerns about continued financial support to Kyiv.